 Astrologers track and interpret these passing transits.
 Some of them will definitely be more dramatic in effect than others.
 Particularly, when two or more planets form cardinal angles (0, 90, 180 degrees) to each other in the course of their cycle, prominent global developments are activated.

-The Uranus–Pluto square instigated social change on a worldwide scale.
+The Uranus–Pluto square instigated social change on a worldwide scale – notably the Arab Spring, the Black Life Matters movement and LGBTQ right movement.
 The intensity of these influences has kept us in a continual transitional state, without the luxury of holding onto security.
-Those who did not take the risk to upgrade or transform dynamics in their lives were often confronted with crises.
-Since this transit was an opening square angle, it is important to refer back to the original conjunction of Uranus and Pluto in 1965–66, and realize that this was also a time of social unrest and accelerated development: The civil rights movement was peaking, and sexual freedom was being advocated.
+Those who did not take the risk to upgrade or transform dynamics in their lives were often confronted with decline.
+Since this transit was an opening square angle, it is important to refer back to the original conjunction of Uranus and Pluto in 1965–66, and realize that this was also a time of social unrest and accelerated development: Back then, the Civil Rights movement was peaking, and sexual freedom was being advocated.
 Now, 45 years later at the square, similar dynamics have surfaced, as seen for example in the greater awareness of the police brutality inflicted upon black people in the United States, and in gay marriage gaining momentum worldwide.